Expat Whole Of Life Insurance Protection

 Protecting your business against ill health of key staff is just as important as protecting it from competitors.

 By having in place an insurance policy for any key members of staff, a business can offset any financial losses it might face if they’re unable to work.
-If a key member of staff is unwell, it can jeopardise relationships and even put profits at risk.
+If a key member of staff is unwell, it can jeopardize relationships and even put profits at risk.

 For sole traders, having that protection policy in place can help them cope with the stress and financial loss that would accompany closing their business (even if only temporarily) should they be unable to work.